Home page

 The NanoGuard team consisted of graduate students Saif El-Din Al-Mofty in the chemistry program as well as Obaydah Abd Alkader Alabrahim (MSc ’24) and Jude Majed Lababidi, a nanotechnology master’s student at AUC.
 “Our success was tied to our synergy.
 Every objective was lined up, and we worked together to overcome obstacles,” said Al-Mofty.

-The team’s disinfectant is unlike any other, keeping surfaces clean in the long term without requiring special application procedures.
+The team’s disinfectant is unlike others, keeping surfaces clean in the long term without requiring special application procedures.
 “We designed a new disinfectant that can be easily applied to surfaces and remain active against microbes for at least two weeks,” said Azzazy.

 “We designed a new disinfectant that can be easily applied to surfaces and remain active against microbes for at least two weeks.”